chattcp/docs/src/what-is-the-relationship-between-chattcp-and-easy-tcp-analysis.md

 # What is the relationship between ChatTCP and Easy TCP Analysis?

-ChatTCP is an offline version of Easy TCP Analysis, but due to differences in positioning, the offline version was renamed ChatTCP.
+ChatTCP is the offline version of Easy TCP Analysis, renamed accordingly.

-ChatTCP inherits the core functionalities of Easy TCP Analysis, including presenting TCP data packets in a chat session format, providing data packet explanation features, and supporting diagnostic analysis for common issues.
-Additionally, ChatTCP has been optimized for offline environments and includes some new functional characteristics, such as supporting more complex search requirements and decoding application layer protocols.
-Since the offline version does not connect to the internet, features exclusive to the online version, such as sharing cases and files, have been removed.
+ChatTCP inherits the core features of Easy TCP Analysis.
+Additionally, ChatTCP has been optimized for offline environments and includes several new features, such as support for more complex search requirements and application-layer protocol decoding.

-ChatTCP is suitable for any scenario, whether it's for beginner-level learning and analysis of TCP or for using TCP analysis to solve practical problems in the workplace.
-With the offline version, there's no need to worry about data leakage issues.
-On the other hand, Easy TCP Analysis is only suitable for scenarios where privacy data leakage is not a concern, the situation is simple, and the additional features provided by ChatTCP are not needed.
+ChatTCP is suitable for any scenario, whether it's for learning and mastering the TCP protocol or for troubleshooting issues at work.
+With the offline version, there are no concerns about data leakage.

+On October 30, 2024, Easy TCP Analysis underwent a revision and was merged into ChatTCP, providing ChatTCP with basic online experience functionality.
+The original domain name is no longer in use.

+> The original domain name https://www.easy-tcp-analysis.tools has been replaced with https://online.chattcp.com.